 Jefferson City, MO 65101

-Annual Station Ridership (2016): 40,847
+Annual Station Ridership (FY 2023): 32,693

-- Facility Ownership: State of Missouri
+- Facility Ownership: Missouri Department of Natural Resources

 - Parking Lot Ownership: State of Missouri

 Please Note: As of January 2020, the Jefferson City station has relocated to a temporary facility that is located along the boarding platform a half-block west of the regular Amtrak station, which closed for repairs in October 2019 at the direction of the building’s owner, the Missouri Department of Natural Resources.